Farm Equipment Safety: 8 Tips

 High-tech, complex equipment makes your farm run much more efficiently.
 Unfortunately, the risk of injury can sometimes increase with the rise in efficiency — when larger, more dangerous implements are getting the job done.
 Before using any type of farm machinery, take these tips into consideration to keep everyone safe.

-Read the Owner’s Manual
+1. Read the Owner’s Manual

-Although thumbing through a never-ending manual for your brand-new cultivator might sound boring, it’s absolutely crucial in order for you to use it correctly.
+Although thumbing through a never-ending manual for your brand-new cultivator might sound boring, it’s crucial for you to use it correctly.
 The manual is full of necessary information on how to keep the machine in working order, how to operate it safely, how to store it and more.

-Check All Safety Equipment
+2. Check All Safety Systems on Implements and Equipment